yuvaldori/gigaspaces-wiki-jekyll/xap102net/space-persistency-initial-load.markdown

 	var clusterInfo = ProcessingUnitContainer.Current.ClusterInfo;
 	var queries = new string[]
 	{
-		"from MyEntry where Foo > 50 AND RoutingProperty % " + clusterInfo.NumberOfInstances + " = " + clusterInfo.InstanceId
+		"from MyEntry where Foo > 50 AND RoutingProperty % " + clusterInfo.NumberOfInstances + " = " + (clusterInfo.InstanceId -1)
 	};
 	var enumerators = new List<IDataEnumerator>();
 	foreach (var query in queries)